 Language Training and Culture Familiarization - a 3-6 day live-out capacity-building for Household Service Workers (HSWs) consisting of language training, culture familiarization, and stress management to prepare them for life overseas.
 Language courses offered are Arabic, Cantonese, Mandarin, Italian, English and Hebrew.

-For the period, a total of 3,810 ready-to-leave workers have undergone the orientation seminar, provided PDOS by our RWOs and accredited PDOS providers.
+For the period, a total of 59,526 ready-to-leave workers have undergone the orientation seminar, 49,509 of which were provided PDOS by our RWOs and accredited PDOS providers, and 10,018 HSWs for CPDEP.

 Workers Assistance